Why and How Irish Culture has Changed Over the Years

 It’s true that modern Ireland‘s culture is much different from that of Gaelic Ireland and has been influenced not only by the Anglo-Normans but also due to the likes of African, Asian, and European influences.
 In this article, I’d like to explain why Irish culture has changed over the years, but to better understand these changes, I believe it’s important to know more about “Gaelic Ireland”…

-About Gaelic Ireland and Why the Culture in Ireland has Changed
+About Gaelic Ireland and Why the Irish Culture in Ireland has Changed

 Gaelic Ireland refers to the culture and social/political order that existed in Ireland until the Norman Invasion (1169).
 This means the entire country was independent and consisted of a hierarchy of chiefs or kings who ruled the many territories.
 Warfare was common between these territories, and the wider society was made up of “clans,” which was essentially a tribe or large family.
 I often tell people that “Game of Thrones” was a television series that represented this type of era – albeit without the dragons.